SamSzamocki/Abodient_new/ABODIENT_COMPREHENSIVE_GUIDE.md

 **If you're an AI assistant starting fresh with this project, follow these steps in order:**

+#### Step 0: Read Recent Changes (CRITICAL)
+**Before proceeding with any other steps, you MUST read the recent change logs:**
+- Read `RECENT_CHANGE_LOGS.md` to understand what changes have been made recently
+- This will help you understand the current state and avoid redoing work
+- Pay special attention to any ongoing issues or incomplete work mentioned

 #### Step 1: Read This Entire Document
 This comprehensive guide contains all architectural details, agent specifications, API schemas, and development guidelines.
 Read it completely before proceeding.